ianhorse/SummitOS/README.md

 # SummitOS
-Linux distro focused on UI and Standards.
+A Linux distro focused on UI and Standards.
 Based on MX Linux
 ![ScreenShot](SummitOSdesktop.png)